Cornell Complies with the Higher Education Opportunity Act (HEOA)

 In addition to these general materials, Cornell University requires that each new student view an educational three-minute video specifically about peer-to-peer file sharing and copyright as a necessary step in their acquisition of a university network identifier.
 That process occurs before they come to campus.

-A day or two prior to arriving on campus, the IT Policy Office sends the annual notification, which includes information about compliance with copyright and the statutory damages of infringement as required by this law.
+A day or two prior to arriving on campus, the IT Security Office sends the annual DMCA notification, which includes information about compliance with copyright and the statutory damages of infringement as required by this law.

 To date, Cornell University hosts a principal site devoted to issues of peer-to-peer file sharing and copyright that includes many of the materials identified in the statements above.
-That site may be found at this address: it.cornell.edu/guides/copyright-infringement-risks.
+See Guide to Copyright Infringement Risks.

-Included in that site is information about legal sources for on-line music and videos.
-This site may be found at: it.cornell.edu/security-and-policy/legal-music-and-video-sources.
+Included in that site is information about legal sources for online music and videos.
+See Legal Music and Video Resources.

-Cornell University was an early adopter of the legal Napster program and later Ruckus; both programs went out of business and were therefore discontinued.
+Cornell University was an early adopter of the legal Napster program, and later Ruckus; both programs have since gone out of business and were therefore discontinued.

-Under Counsel’s direction the group reviews Cornell's policy, procedure and practices and explores the development of new options.
+Under Counsel’s direction, the group reviews Cornell's policy, procedures, and practices and explores the development of new options.